If you or a loved one has been injured in a rollover crash in Florida, we can help you recover compensation for your injuries.

 Rollover propensity in single-vehicle crashes may be influenced by:

-The number of casualties/accident in bus rollover crashes is around 25 and in frontal collisions, the second most dangerous bus accident type, the number of fatalities is around 17.
+The number of casualties/accidents in bus rollover crashes is around 25 and in frontal collisions, the second most dangerous bus accident type, the number of fatalities is around 17.

 Florida, and in particular the Miami area, is filled with buses, including school, city transportation, tourist buses, so bus accidents are relatively common and usually involve injuries of numerous individuals.